 Best Study Spots at Langara

-3rd floor library, take a left at the top of the stairs and walk to the end u til you see the white individual study tables.
+The third-floor library is the best study spot.
+Take a left at the top of the stairs and walk to the end until you see the white individual study tables.
 It has A/C, multiple outlets, and is rarely busy.

 Best place on campus to nap or pull an all-nighter

-Unfortunately, the school is not open 24 hours — it closes at 9 pm so its not possible to pull an all-nighter on campus.
-However, Breka on nearby Fraser St. is open 24 hours and they have the best drinks and food to fuel us for those rough all-night study sessions.
+Unfortunately, the school is not open 24 hours — it closes at 9 p.m., so it’s impossible to pull an all-nighter on campus.
+However, Breka on nearby Fraser Street is open 24 hours, and they have the best drinks and food to fuel us for those rough all-night study sessions.

-There aren’t many good choices on campus but my go-to cheap “meal” is a buttered bagel at Timmy’s (Tim Horton’s) at 49th and Main.
+There aren’t many good on-campus choices, but my go-to cheap “meal” is a buttered bagel at Timmy’s (Tim Horton’s) at 49th and Main.
 Less than $2 and heavy enough to fill you up until you’re able to get home!
-Again, Breka is always an option!
+Again, Breka is always an option.

-The nursing program itself doesn’t really offer GPA boosters, as our semesters are block-scheduled and you just choose the courses with the schedule that works the best for you.
-Some schedules are more popular than the others, so I suggest that you sign up for your section as soon as registration is open if you truly prefer one over the other
+Our semesters are block-scheduled, and you choose the courses with the schedule that works the best for you.
+Some schedules are more popular than others, so I suggest that you sign up for your section as soon as registration is open if you truly prefer one over the other.

 Advice to your first-year self